 - Ketones are not usually found in the urine.

-- Ketones may be present if you have diabetes and it's out of control and the levels of sugar in the blood are very high.
+- Ketones may be present if you have diabetes and it's out of control and the levels of glucose in the blood are very high.

 - Ketones may also be present in women who are pregnant.